Itz-Sai-official/PRODIGY_WD_03/README.md

 Tic-Tac-Toe Web application

 Goal of the Project:
 The main goal of this web development project is to design and develop an interactive, user-friendly Tic-Tac-Toe game that runs in a web browser.
-The project aims to implement core web technologies (HTML, CSS, JavaScript, etc.) to allow two players to play the game in real-time through a visually engaging and responsive interface.
+The project aims to implement core web technologies (HTML) to allow two players to play the game in real-time through a visually engaging and responsive interface.

 Uses of the Project:
 Entertainment & Leisure: A simple and fun game for users to pass the time or challenge their friends.